 A subscriber in Guernsey, Channel Islands, recently gave me an idea for a way to bring back the fun of judging boat names.
 Piers du Pré wrote us a letter (included in this issue’s “CrossTalk”) in response to Steve Zimmerman’s column on fuel burn (“Troubleshooter,” March 2018).
 When asked the name of his boat, Piers responded that his Fleming 55 is named Play d’eau, a clever homophone of the children’s modeling clay, Play-Doh, using the French word for water, “l’eau.”
 This clever name made me wonder if we could try to re-create those hours my brother and I spent rowing around marinas in search of the perfect boat name.
 This time, we’ll try to do it virtually.
 If you have one you would like to submit, send a photo of the name and a short history behind it, and we’ll share it with other subscribers.
 We might even scare up a prize or two for those who score points with the judges.

 How to Enter:

 Send a photo of the boat showing it's unique name and a short explanation of the name to Jonathan Cooper via email: jcooper @ passagemaker.com.
 Stay tuned as we will create an online voting platform for our readers to vote for their favorite submitted boat names.

+We will have some great first and second place prizes.
 Our third place winner won't go home empty handed but instead will go home with a brand new Icom IC-M25 VHF radio in their hand.
 Thanks to Icom for offering up this great prize!